What it does

 How it's doing

-Inflows into its funds were a record £1.8bn in the half-year to March 31, 2020, but assets under management were affected by coronavirus (COVID-19) volatility and dropped by 4% to £14.4bn.
+Impax reported record inflows of £1.8bn in the first half to March 31, though assets under management (AUM) had been affected by coronavirus-related volatility and dropped by 4% to £14.4bn.

 What the broker says: Peel Hunt

-Based on that, Peel Hunt also increased its share price target to 400p (from 350p).
+Based on that, Peel Hunt also increased its share price target to 420p from 400p.